CodeCorico/MemoryOverflow/the-machine/README.md

 # MemoryOverflow - The Machine

 The machine is an artificial intelligence designed by the Developer Master before his death.
-His final role is to find a worthy successor to the D.M. fighting the horde of developers who think they're smart.
+Her goal is to find a worthy successor to the D.M. fighting the horde of developers who think they're smart enought.

 The Machine has designed special agents who work for her.
 Each is responsible for a particular task, such as cards or website generations for example.